-The Israeli Economy Dr. Paul Rivlin Fall Semester 2020
+The Israeli Economy Dr. Paul Rivlin TAU International Study Abroad Spring Semester 2021-2022

-Paul Rivlin paulrivlin@gmail.com

-Contact by email to arrange meetings
+Instructor Contact Information: privlin@tauex.tau.ac.il

+Out of Class Availability and Best Ways to Contact: via email

 Course Credits: 3 TAU Semester Credits

 For course times/days and location, please visit the TAU International web site (Study Abroad Course Offerings and Schedules).
 Please note that all information below is subject to change and/or adjustment as necessary.

 Course Description

-This course analyzes the history of the pre-independence and modern economy of Israel.
+The history of the pre-independence and modern economy.
 The role of population growth and immigration; problems of inflation and stabilization; the balance of payments; sectoral developments.
-The Histadrut, defense spending; the economics of the peace process and Israel's integration into the world economy are also examined.
-The course concludes by looking at recent socio-economic developments including the problems of the Arab and Ultra-orthodox communities.
+The Histadrut, defense spending; the economics of the peace process and Israel's integration into the world economy.
+Recent socio-economic developments including the economics of the Arab and Ultra-orthodox communities.

-This course is suitable for all students, but those who have completed an introductory course in economics will find it easier.
+This course is suitable for all students but those who have completed an introductory course in economics will find it easier.
 Those who have not should be prepared to add supplementary reading.

 Course Requirements and Expectations

-The course requires attending lectures, reading materials and class contributions made in small groups.
+The course requires attending lectures, reading materials and making class contributions in small groups.

 Learning Outcomes

 For students with a background in economics, this course is an opportunity to apply the theory.
 For those without such a background, the course offers an introduction to economics.
 All students will learn how Israel has developed.

 Evaluation Criteria

-The course is based on lectures, readings, class presentations by students in small groups (30% of the grade) and a final, take-home, exam (70%).
+The course is based on lectures, readings, class presentations by students in small groups (30% of the grade) and a final, take-home, exam (70%)

 Absence Policy

 Please note the TAU International Absence Policy as outlined on the next page.
+If your course has additional requirements (or a stricter policy) beyond what we specify, you should list this information here.

 Course Schedule

-Carter Building, Room 108, Tel Aviv 6997801, Israel Tel: +972-3-640-8118 Fax: +972-3-6409582 www.international.tau.ac.il